ptrbrn/pTween/README.md

 pTween
 ======
-The worlds smallest tweening library for Unity
-- 28 useful lines of code written by [Peter Bruun](http://www.twitter.com/ptrbrn)
+The worlds smallest tweening library for Unity.
+28 useful lines of code written by [Peter Bruun](http://www.twitter.com/ptrbrn)

-How to use
+### How to use

 ```cs
 // 2 second fade audio in.